stat697-s19/course-questions-wiki/week-03-reflections/mgao10-stat697.md

-[Course Structure Quiz, Problem 1]
+[Week3 Reflection - TB Ch3, Problem 1]
 * Question (mgao10-stat697): How is the from and where works

-[Course Structure Quiz, Problem 2]
+[Week3 Reflection - TB Ch3, Problem 2]
 * Question (mgao10-stat697): what is the difference between inner join and outer join

-[Course Structure Quiz, Problem 3]
+[Week3 Reflection - TB Ch3, Problem 3]
 * Question (mgao10-stat697): how to merge and sort at the same time

-[Course Structure Quiz, Problem 4]
+[Week3 Reflection - TB Ch9, Problem 4]
 * Question (mgao10-stat697): what is %LET statment means

-[Course Structure Quiz, Problem 5]
+[Week3 Reflection - TB Ch9, Problem 5]
 * Question (mgao10-stat697): what is symput?

-[Course Structure Quiz, Problem 6]
+[Week3 Reflection - TB Ch10, Problem 6]
 * Question (mgao10-stat697): What is macro variable?

-[Course Structure Quiz, Problem 7]
+[Week3 Reflection - TB Ch10, Problem 7]
 * Question (mgao10-stat697): what is &&teach&crs?